How Much Income is Needed for a $400,000 Mortgage

 What Is a Good Debt-to-Income Ratio?

 If you have significant debt payments each month, you will need to earn more to qualify for a mortgage because your ability to make payments may be compromised.
-Lenders look at your debt-to-income (DTI) ratio, which is the percentage of your monthly gross income that goes to paying your monthly debt payments, to determine your borrowing risk and your loan terms.
+Lenders look at your DTI ratio, which is the percentage of your monthly gross income that goes toward your monthly debt payments, to determine your borrowing risk and your loan terms.

-Lenders typically prefer that your DTI be no higher than 36% with no more than 28% to 35% of that debt going toward a mortgage payment.
+Lenders typically prefer that your DTI be no higher than 36%, with no more than 28% of that debt going toward a mortgage payment.
 The lower your DTI, the less of a risk you are to a lender and the better your terms will be.

 What Determines How Much House You Can Afford?

 How much you earn is one factor that determines how much house you can afford.
-Two other factors that could be considered under your control are how much debt you are carrying and how much of a down payment you can afford.
-In addition, there are factors you cannot control, such as interest rates on the different types of mortgage loans, as well as house prices.
+Two other factors that could be considered within your control are how much debt you are carrying and how much of a down payment you can afford.
+In addition, there are factors you cannot control, such as interest rates on the different types of mortgage loans as well as house prices.

-If you have significant debt payments each month, the required income for a $400,000 mortgage will go up.
+If you have significant monthly debt payments, the required income for a $400,000 mortgage will increase.
 The interest rate offered by a lender will also affect your monthly mortgage payments.
-If the interest rate is 7.5%, you might need to earn more than if the interest rate is 7%.
+If the interest rate is 7.5%, you might need to earn more than you would at 7%.

 The more you can afford as a down payment, the lower your monthly payment will be, particularly if you can put down 20% or more of the home’s price.
-This is because a down payment of less than 20% will result in the lender requiring you to have private mortgage insurance, or PMI.
-(Conventional loans are not insured by a government agency so PMI protects lenders if owners default.)
-A mortgage calculator with taxes and insurance will help you determine the monthly cost of owning a house, factoring in the extra costs.
+This is because a down payment of less than 20% will result in the lender requiring you to have PMI.
+Conventional loans are not insured by a government agency, so PMI protects lenders if owners default.
+A mortgage calculator that includes taxes and insurance will help you determine the monthly cost of owning a house, factoring in these extra costs.

 Going through the mortgage preapproval process can help you get even closer to your specific numbers.